cityofships/i-love-compute/README.md

 The scripts do some download, build and other operations in a `workspace` folder next to where the script file is stored.

+The `user-` scripts are no longer standalone and now share common parts externalized as a library, they must be executed from within this repository to load the library and be working.

 ### [`ubuntu-amdgpu`](scripts/ubuntu-amdgpu)